-- Archie Comics: In an older Archie story, perhaps dating to near the Gaslight film's original release, Archie and Jughead, shortly after seeing the film, start gaslighting Veronica — because Archie forgot his date with her and he wanted to avoid her temper.
-In the course of a single scene, he has her doubting herself—but the tricky nature of doing it to a person in real life unravels the plot quite quickly, with a single line of dialogue from someone outside the plot.
-Jughead vamooses, and Archie is left alone with Veronica, wearing an evil grin, saying, "Have you ever heard of a movie called Gaslight?"
+- In an older Archie Comics story, perhaps dating to near the Gaslight film's original release, Archie and Jughead, shortly after seeing the film, start gaslighting Veronica — because Archie forgot his date with her and he wanted to avoid her temper — by convincing her that Jughead is Archie and vice-versa.
+They actually get her doubting herself to the point that she begins trying to hug and kiss Jughead who, being the girl-hater that he is, swiftly gets the heck out of there in disgust.
+Then Archie is left alone with Veronica, wearing an evil grin, asking, "Have you ever heard of a movie called Gaslight?"

 - Master illusionist Doctor Tzin-Tzin tries to do this to Batman in the classic story "The House That Haunted Batman."
 He fails.

 - The organization of wealthy gamblers The Black Glove led by Simon Hurt try to drive Batman to his mental breaking point in Batman R.I.P..
-They actually succeed, leaving them at the mercy of Batman's Crazy Awesome backup personality The Batman of Zur En Arrh.
+They actually succeed, leaving them at the mercy of Batman's Success Through Insanity backup personality The Batman of Zur En Arrh.